-If you've been injured on the job and are considering hiring a workers' compensation attorney, it's important for you to understand the costs involved.
-Workers' compensation cases, like most personal injury cases, are generally handled on a contingency fee basis.
-That means that if you win your case, your attorney receives a percentage of your workers' compensation benefits or settlement.
+If you've suffered a work-related injury or illness, and you’re considering hiring a workers' compensation attorney, it's important for you to understand the costs involved.
+Lawyers generally handle workers' comp cases, like most personal injury cases, on what’s called a “contingency fee” basis.
+That means if you win your case, your attorney receives a percentage of your workers' comp benefits or settlement.
 If you lose, there's no fee.

 By eliminating the need for substantial up-front payments, contingency fee arrangements allow all injured workers, even those with limited financial resources, the chance to receive quality legal representation.
 They also provide a strong incentive for attorneys to obtain maximum benefits for their clients.

-The laws and regulations dealing with attorney's fees vary from state to state, but most take into account the complexity of the case and the amount of benefits at issue in deciding how much an attorney may charge.
+The laws and regulations dealing with attorneys’ fees vary from state to state.
+Generally, the judge must approve the fee before the lawyer gets paid, taking into account how complicated the case was, the time and work involved, the amount of benefits awarded, and the final result.
+Many states set a cap on the percentage and/or total amounts that attorneys can charge.
+Typically, the maximum percentages range from about 10 to 20%, depending on the complexity of the case.
+But some states have higher limits or none at all.
 In general, a case that is settled prior to an administrative hearing will warrant a lower percentage fee than one that requires a hearing or even a trial in circuit court.